 Growth lever examples:

-- Sign 10 pilot customers in the hospitality vertical
+- Sign on ten pilot customers in the hospitality vertical

-- Create new educational content product marketing materials for medical directors
+- Create new educational content and product marketing materials for medical directors

 - Test market-message fit with an account-based marketing campaign for a secondary ICP in healthcare